intel/ai-reference-models/quickstart/image_recognition/tensorflow/mobilenet_v1/inference/cpu/README_DEV_CAT.md

   -e SOCKS_PROXY=${SOCKS_PROXY}"
 ```

-To run Transformer Language inference, set environment variables to specify the dataset directory, precision and mode to run, and an output directory.
+To run MobileNet V1 inference, set environment variables to specify the dataset directory, precision and mode to run, and an output directory.
 ```bash
 # Set the required environment vars
 export DATASET_DIR=<path to the dataset>